Canada and the OECD

 Canada is one of the 20 founding members of the OECD.
 Just as Canada was committed to strengthening the economic cooperation of the Marshall Plan, Canada contributed to the creation of the OECD with the goal of promoting economic growth as a path to stability.

-Canada ranks eight in terms of assessed contributions to the OECD paying 3.6% of members’ contributions for 2012.
+Canada ranks seventh in terms of assessed contributions to the OECD paying 3.8% of members’ contributions.
 In Canada, the three levels of government and about thirty separate federal government departments/agencies are involved in OECD work, contributing to and benefiting from efforts to better understand and help governments respond to current and new challenges.

 Canada is very active in the OECD at the Committee level and Canadians currently chair several Committees and Working parties.